como-serializar-y-deserializar-ficheros-xml-en-c

 Where, as we can see, we have used two methods ‘saveToXML’ and ‘loadFromXML’ to perform serialization and deserialization respectively to our example class ‘myItem’.

-We can still make the code simpler and more reusable by converting these functions into generic functions, so that they work with any class.
+We can make the code even simpler and more reusable if we convert these functions into generic functions, so they work with any class.

-This way, the code needed to work with XML files for any class would be as follows.
+In this way, the necessary code to work with XML files for any class would look like the following.

 static void Main(string[] args)